 Cannabis plant emissions are made up of terpenes, thiols, and other compounds.
 Terpenes, or Biogenic Volatile Organic Compounds (BVOCs), have no public health impact when breathed in.
 BVOCs, when mixed with sunlight and reactions with other combustion emissions, can cause the formation of ozone and particulate matter (PM).
 The determination of impact to air quality from the commercial cultivation of cannabis is highly dependent upon the amount of emissions from combustion sources and the meteorological conditions in the proposed environment.
 For example, the urban areas of Denver, Colorado, and British Columbia, Canada, have large combustion sources but relatively little in the amount of BVOCs that are available.
 Thus, these areas are known as VOC-limited and in these circumstances BVOCs being emitted from large-scale cannabis cultivation have the potential to form ozone and PM.
 The proper identification and measurement of cannabis plant emissions, coupled with air quality models, can help determine the extent of impact and guide the best possible control technologies.
 These technologies can mitigate these emissions before they reach the ambient air and significantly reduce the potential negative impacts to human health.

 A comprehensive VOC analysis of commercial cannabis facilities enables the highly sensitive detection of over 200 cannabis plant volatiles, including terpenoids and organic sulfur, oxygen, and nitrogen compounds.
 Only by using the leaf enclosure method can the Byers Emissions Analysis team determine the types and volumes of site-specific terpenes and other compounds emitted by the plant.
 Ambient air sampling at a cultivation site will provide a very limited view of the complex and highly variable compounds emitted from the cannabis plants.
 However, our testing and analysis methods, including utilization of Gas Chromatography-Mass Spectrometry (GC-MS), will reveal a canopy’s actual emissions profile, allowing the calculation of a gas-phase emission rate of cultivation or an entire facility.
-This valuable information can be used to make better informed decisions with respect to cannabis odor mitigation strategy and compliance/risk assessment.
+This valuable information can be used to make better informed decisions with respect to cannabis odor control strategy and compliance/risk assessment.